lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  called TAP_2_dp02_dc02_catalogs.Object.
 This is a large table, and there are both horizontal and vertical scrollbars to permit the user to scroll to other parts of the table.

+    The Table Browser Window, showing the contents of the newly created table.

 **2.5.** Click on the "Display column metadata" icon -- the 6th icon from the left in the row of icons at the top of the main TOPCAT window (it looks like a table with the first row highlighted in blue).